learnlearnin/learnlearnin.github.io/src/documents/learning.html.md

 I like [open book exams](http://www.iiserpune.ac.in/~mohanan/educ/openbook.pdf).
 It is difficult for a teacher to create an open book question paper and that is probably why these kind of tests are rarely seen.

 I like frequent examinations.
 Once a week is ideal.

+## Specialization ##

+[I love this illustrated guide to PhD](http://matt.might.net/articles/phd-school-in-pictures/) by the wonderful [Professor Matt Might](http://matt.might.net/articles/tenure/).
+What I like about it is not that doing PhD helps you make a dent in the circle of all human knowledge.
+It is that even if you do PhD you can make only a very small dent in the circle.

+Sure that excites some people.
+But what really excites me is the prospect of being able to cover as much area as possible of the circle.
+I believe in [despecialization](https://bigthink.com/praxis/how-to-be-a-polymath).

+It might make sense for at least some people to learn multiple things as this broad knowledge might generate crucial insights that can solve certain problems of the world.
+Besides, learning is fun and there is no reason one should restrict oneself to one or two particular topics.